hsf-training/analysis-essentials/shell-extras/shell2.md

 ```
 files=`ls StarWars/*.txt`
-echo “Enter the string to be looked for…”
+echo "Enter the string to be looked for…"
 read string
-echo “Looking for: ${string}”
+echo "Looking for: ${string}"
 for file in $files; do grep —color -w $string $file >> Sentences2.dat; done
 ```